Portfolio Partner Profile

 Preservation of Affordable Housing

 Preservation of Affordable Housing (POAH) is a nonprofit organization whose mission is to preserve and steward affordable rental housing to provide stability, hope and economic security to low- and moderate-income individuals and families.
 POAH has rescued and restored some of America’s most ‘at risk’ rental housing.
-POAH owns and operates more than 10,000 affordable rental apartments at more than 100 properties in nine states and the District of Columbia.
+POAH owns and operates more than 13,000 affordable rental apartments at more than 130 properties in 11 states and the District of Columbia.

 POAH is known nationally for its ability to develop innovative financing structures and to close complex deals which preserve long-term housing affordability for seniors, individuals with disabilities and families priced out of the housing market.
 POAH has also successfully influenced a range of public policies to address the nation’s housing preservation challenges.
 Calvert Impact Capital's financing helps POAH move quickly to acquire and preserve affordable properties that are at risk of being converted to market-rate housing or other uses.